 Maximum Transfer Credit – As each degree-seeking student must earn at least sixty-four semester hours of credit at the University of the South, the total amount of transfer credit that may be applied to a degree in the College of Arts and Sciences is sixty-four semester hours.

-Use of Transfer Grades in Sewanee Calculations – Transfer grades will appear on the Sewanee transcript, but generally will not be used in calculating the grade point average, class rank, academic honors, or Order of Gownsmen status.
+Use of Transfer Grades in Sewanee Calculations – Transfer grades will appear on the Sewanee transcript, but generally will not be used in calculating the grade point average, class rank, academic honors, or eligibility for membership in the Order of the Gown.
 When transfer credit is awarded for courses taken through programs of the Institute for the International Education of Students (IES), British Studies at Oxford, and Classical Studies in Rome through the Intercollegiate Center, however, grades earned are treated as though they were given in the on-campus academic program and included in all Sewanee calculations.

 Online, Distance, and Correspondence Courses – The College of Arts and Sciences does not award transfer credit for online, distance, or correspondence courses.